Anarcroth/pyther/README.md

 python3 pyther.py
 ```

-To see your scores in the auto-generated `scores` file.
+See your scores in the auto-generated `scores` file.

 ### How To